Best Time to Visit Seoul: When to Go & Weather Guide

 What to wear in autumn

 The dropping temperatures from the insane highs of summer mean that you’ll need to pack a few additional layers for the autumn months.
-When choosing what to wear in Korea in fall, be sure to bring along warm base layers for the cooler days.
+When choosing what to wear in Korea in the fall, be sure to bring along warm base layers for the cooler days.

 A comfortable fleece jacket or warm long-sleeved sweater paired with a softshell outer layer will work wonders.
 For the odd rainy day, don’t forget to carry a rain jacket.
 Fall is also one of the finest seasons for hiking in Seoul.
 Pack a pair of sturdy hiking shoes to crack the city and region’s most popular trails.